 Summer Days (And Summer Nights!!!)

 Wilson only gets a handful of lead vocals, including the uncomfortably confessional ‘I’m Bugged At My Ol’ Man’, where he complains of his father’s domination.
-It’s delivered as comedy, but given Wilson’s real life situation (his deafness in his left ear was a result of his father punching him) it’s far more macabre than it should be.
+It’s delivered as comedy, but given Wilson’s real-life situation (his deafness in his left ear was a result of his father punching him) it’s far more macabre than it should be.
 There’s a fantastic core of four songs in the middle of the album that makes it worthwhile even if the rest is spotty.
-‘Girl Don’t Tell Me’ was 19 year old Carl Wilson’s first lead vocal, and it was long overdue; even in this band of uniformly talented singers, he was arguably the best.
+‘Girl Don’t Tell Me’ was 19-year-old Carl Wilson’s first lead vocal, and it was long overdue; even in this band of uniformly talented singers, he was arguably the best.
 The composition is derivative of contemporary Beatles tunes (‘Ticket To Ride’ in particular), but it has a simple grace and chugs along nicely.
 The finished version of ‘Help Me Rhonda’ is a huge improvement on the Today! version, dispensing with the weird gimmicks, such as the modulating volume on the fade, and providing a classic single.
 Wilson himself cites the mini-symphonic intro to ‘California Girls’ as his favourite piece of music that he recorded, and it is absolutely gorgeous; a seemingly unrelated piece of orchestration builds perfectly into the song, providing another pop masterpiece.
 And finally, ‘Let Him Run Wild’ is a ballad that would have fitted perfectly into Today!, and would have been a highlight to boot.
-Other highlights towards the end of album include a beautiful orchestral piece, ‘Summer Means New Love’, and the a capella closer ‘And Your Dreams Come True’.
+Other highlights towards the end of the album include a beautiful orchestral piece, ‘Summer Means New Love’, and the a capella closer ‘And Your Dreams Come True’.

 In some ways Summer Days (And Summer Nights!!!) is the quintessential Beach Boys album; it feels summer drenched, while there’s a very tangible sense of Brian Wilson’s genius being dragged down by record company expectations of timely and marketable material and the crassness of Mike Love.